-Umpire Role Minimum Age - Senior Competitions Minimum Age - Junior Competitions Field Umpire Sixteen (16) Fourteen (14) (subject to Rule 10.2(C)) Boundary Umpire Fourteen (14) Fourteen (14) Goal Umpire Sixteen (16) Fourteen (14)
+Umpire Role Minimum Age - Senior Competitions Minimum Age - Junior Competitions Field Umpire Sixteen (16) (subject to Rule 11.2(C)) Twelve (12) (subject to Rule 11.2(C)) Boundary Umpire Fourteen (14) Twelve (12) Goal Umpire Sixteen (16) Twelve (12)

-(B) Any requests for League or Club appointed Umpires below the minimum age to officiate a Competition Match are to be made to the CMC, and the CMC will seek the feedback of Umpire Coaches and the AFL NSW/ACT Umpiring Department before approving such requests.

-(C) The age of a League or Club appointed field Umpire of a Junior Match must be at least two (2) years older than the Age Group being officiated unless otherwise approved by AFL NSW/ACT Umpiring Department.
+- (B) Any requests for League or Club appointed Umpires below the minimum age to officiate a Competition Match are to be made to the CMC, and the CMC will seek the feedback of Umpire Coaches and the AFL NSW/ACT Umpiring Department before approving such requests. - (C) The age of a League or Club appointed field Umpire of a Junior Match must be at least two (2) years older than the Age Group being officiated unless otherwise approved by AFL NSW/ACT Umpiring Department.